avastJudast/avastJudast/README.md

 - 👋 Hi, I’m Julian Stapleton
 - 👀 I’m interested in sustainability
-- 🌱 I’m currently learning EE with a minor in CS
+- 🌱 I’m am a Bachelor of Science in Eletrical Engineering with a minor in CS
 - 💞️ I’m looking to collaborate on my next album
 - 📫 How to reach me jstaple413@gmail.com